-Asian shares mostly lower following Wall Street losses
+World shares mostly lower following Wall Street losses

-BANGKOK (AP) — Shares fell in Asia on Wednesday after weak earnings for technology and media companies led stocks lower on Wall Street.
+BANGKOK (AP) — Shares fell in early European trading on Wednesday after Asian benchmarks ended mixed.

-The modest pullback came a day after the S&P 500 hit an all-time high.
-Reports that China and the U.S. may not reach a trade agreement in time to sign a deal next month at a regional summit put a damper on sentiment.
+A modest pullback overnight on Wall Street came a day after the S&P 500 hit an all-time high.

 Investors were cautious ahead of a policy announcement later Wednesday by the Federal Reserve, which is expected to cut interest rates again.